Detroit: Late 20th century, racial tension and decline

-In 1993, Young retired as Detroit's longest-serving mayor, deciding not to seek a sixth term.
-That year the city elected Dennis Archer, a former Michigan Supreme Court justice.
-Archer prioritized downtown development and easing tensions with Detroit's suburban neighbors.
+Despite efforts to revitalize the city, such as the opening of the Renaissance Center in 1977, downtown Detroit continued to lose businesses to suburban areas.
+Middle-class flight, high unemployment, and increased crime worsened the city's conditions, with abandoned buildings and neighborhoods further contributing to its decline.
+Young's focus on downtown development was criticized as insufficient in addressing the broader social and economic challenges faced by the city's residents.
+In 1993, Young retired as Detroit's longest-serving mayor and was succeeded by Dennis Archer.
+Archer prioritized downtown development, easing tensions with its suburban neighbors.
 A referendum to allow casino gambling in the city passed in 1996; several temporary casino facilities opened in 1999, and permanent downtown casinos with hotels opened in 2007–08.